 Q: Why is the kingdom Protista considered a "catch-all" group?

 A: Protista includes all eukaryotes that are not fungi, plants, or animals.
-This kingdom is incredibly diverse, encompassing a wide range of unicellular and multicellular organisms with varying modes of nutrition and reproduction.
-Because of its diversity and lack of unifying characteristics, it's often called a "catch-all."
+Practically speaking, this kingdom is incredibly diverse, encompassing a wide range of unicellular and multicellular organisms with varying modes of nutrition and reproduction.
+Because of its diversity and lack of unifying characteristics, it's often called a "catch-all.

 Q: What is the role of fungi in ecosystems?